pic

 Sciatica services offered in Edison, Clifton, Hazlet, Jersey City and West Orange, NJ

 Sciatica is a unique form of nerve pain that affects approximately 40% of men and women.
 At Garden State Pain & Orthopedics in New Jersey, the skilled team of physicians specializes in treating complex pain conditions, especially those involving your nerves, like sciatica.
-Call Garden State Pain & Orthopedics to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City to find relief from your sciatica symptoms, or book online today.
+Call Garden State Pain & Orthopedics to schedule an appointment at one of their convenient locations in Edison, Clifton, West Orange, Paramus, or Jersey City to find relief from your sciatica symptoms, or book online today.

 Sciatica Q & A